-The idea was first introduced in May when the City Council approved an ordinance that prohibits city staff from using city money to purchase Styrofoam products, and bans the use of Styrofoam containers by anyone operating a concession stand or food truck inside city parks and in city-owned parking lots.
+The idea was first introduced in May when the City Council approved an ordinance that prohibits city staff from using city money to purchase foam products, and bans the use of foam containers by anyone operating a concession stand or food truck inside city parks and in city-owned parking lots.

 Up next was a resolution approved in June that directs city staff to research ways in which Fayetteville might regulate single-use plastics.